askeladden31/air_raids_data/README.md

 A report generated in Looker Studio connects to BigQuery to fetch the data and visualize it.
 The resulting dashboard can be found here: https://lookerstudio.google.com/reporting/e64f161a-75b2-4ee8-997e-5b2ac08e59eb

 The project is currently live, and will remain so until April 25 (until my GCP trial expires and I will have to stop all GCP services).
-The dbt project and the Looker dashboard will continue to live on, but will stop recieving updates.
+If you will be reviewing this project after April 25, a snapshot of the report is included here: https://github.com/askeladden31/air_raids_data/blob/main/Air_raid_alerts_in_Ukraine___Feb_2022-present_day.pdf

 ## Reproducibility